Consensys/linea-monorepo/daniel_discussion.md

 CREATEE:
 - raising of the creator nonce    (0 → 1)
-- balance update of cretor / createe happens after contextEntry (normal)
+- balance update of creator / createe happens after contextEntry (normal)
 - at contextEnter we don't have the updated accounts (balances / nonces / code)